tochsner/adaptive-operators/README.md

 - [Delayed-Acceptance and ML-Assisted Runs](#delayed-acceptance-and-ml-assisted-runs)
 - [Adaptive Operator Weighting and Scheduling](#adaptive-operator-weighting-and-scheduling)

-## Adapter-Based State Proposals
+## Adapters

-Many custom operators are built around an adapter layer.
-Adapters expose parts of the BEAST state as mutable and immutable vectors, often after a transform, so generic proposal machinery can work on scalar parameters, simplex parameters, tree heights, local tree geometry, or MAP/cube summaries.
+Many custom operators are built around an adapter layer, which exposes parts of the BEAST state as mutable and immutable vectors, often after a transform, so generic proposal machinery can work on scalar parameters, simplex parameters, tree heights, local tree geometry, or MAP/cube summaries.

 Relevant classes: